This webpage has been updated with Workday-related content.

 For Institutional Training Grants (T32, TL1, TU2, and T90):

-The allowance is available on NRSA institutional training grants for awards issued in Fiscal Year 2022 (beginning October 1, 2021)
+The allowance is available on NRSA institutional training grants for awards issued on or after Fiscal Year 2022 (beginning October 1, 2021)

 NIH will obligate childcare allowance funding for each training slot when the next new, renewal or continuation award is issued.
 No other action is needed from recipients at the time of the application to request childcare allowance funds.
 However, the funds may only be used to reimburse trainees that are eligible for the allowance. (see Requirements Section)

 You can read the NIH announcements for more details: